loftytopping/STRAPS/README.md

 http://www.daylight.com/dayhtml/doc/theory/theory.smiles.html
 https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system

 The question we want to answer is: Can we predict EI mass spectra based on the structure of a molecule??
-To answer this we take the database of measured spectra and then extract structural features per molecules to see if a range of machine learning algorithms can use these features to fit a model that relates peak height to such features.
+To answer this we take the database of measured spectra and then extract structural features to see if a range of machine learning algorithms can use these features to fit a model that predicts peak height.
 How we extract these features can vary.
 We normally use a database of SMARTS strings to interrogate SMILEs strings.
 These SMARTS strings represent key features.
 For example, this might include CH2 groups, a COOH group next to a CH2 group, and so on.
 There are many databases that collate such strings and we use a few in this study.
 We use our own SMARTS libraries based on models of chemical properties such as vapour pressure as well as more generic libraries defined elsewhere, referred to as MACCS keys or FP4 keys:

 http://www.dalkescientific.com/writings/NBN/fingerprints.html